juiyangchang/CarND-Term1-Advanced-Lane-Lines/README.md

 The radius of curvature of the lane is calcuated in `scan_find_lane()` in `ImageProcessing/process.py`.

 The main idea is that we can use the coefficients of the fitted quadratic function to compute the raidus of curvature, followying the equation noted in this [page](https://www.intmath.com/applications-differentiation/8-radius-curvature.php).
 Here instead of using number of pixels as the distance unit, we need to use real world distance in meters.
 I followed the class note to set the meters per pixel in the vertical direction to `30/720` meters per pixel.
 As for the horizontal direction, I used the distance between the fitted lines at the bottom of the picture `lx` and `rx` and set the conversion to `3.7 / (rx - lx)` meters per distance.
 Once we converted the the pixel coordinates be of unit meters, we can fit the quadratic polynomials again and use their coefficients to calculate the radius of curvature.
+The whole process of these calcuations can be found from lines 322 to 336 in my code in `ImageProcessing/process.py`.

 As for the center position of the vehicle, I used the distance between  the x axis mid point of the picture and the mid point of the two fitted curves at the bottom of the picture to compute the relative location of the car.
+The computation of this can be found at line 338 of my code in `ImageProcessing/process.py`.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.